Connect with us

 About Fabulize Mag

-I’ve always been a nerd and I religiously watched The Simpsons when I was younger.
-I wanted to have a magazine name that stood out and resonated with people like me.
-There’s an episode of The Simpsons where Lisa gets dressed up and she asks, “Can’t a girl just Fabulize herself before the big dance.”That stuck with me for a long time because women don’t need reasons to dress up and be fab—we just should do it because we feel like it.
-So I wanted to take Lisa’s energy and use that as the basis of my media platform.
-I want to fabulize myself just because I feel like it, not because I am expected to.
+“That stuck with me for a long time because women don’t need reasons to dress up and be fab—we just should do it because we feel like it.
+So, I wanted to encapsulate Lisa’s energy and use that as the basis of my media platform’s motto.
+Nerdy girls can be girly, smart and fab at their own pace.
+I want to fabulize myself just because I feel like it, not because I am expected to.”

-In mainstream feminism, Black and Brown women’s issues and plights are often ignored and overlooked.
-Fabulize centers Black and Brown women and creates lifestyle, body-positive, positive parenting, nerd and pop culture content with a Black feminist point of view on pop culture op-eds.
+In society, Black and Brown women’s issues and plights are often ignored and overlooked.
+Fabulize centers BIPOC nerds and creates op-eds, lifestyle, body-positive, positive parenting, nerd and pop culture content from an intersectional feminist point of view.

 “Womanist is to feminist as purple is to lavendar.”— Alice Walker